Examples of Dynamic Field Formulas

 The formula fetches the price of the product “product_id” from the field “unit_purchase_price” and copies the value to the target field.

-NB.
-A similar function can also be done on row level with the following format:
+A similar function can also be done on the row level with the following format:

 {$row.hdnProductId|getEntityFieldValue:'unit_purchase_price'}